-However, those that are most vulnerable are often the least wellequipped to make a complaint.
+However, those that are most vulnerable are often the least well-equipped to make a complaint.
 It is therefore essential that they are provided with the information and advice needed to pursue their concerns.
-In 2003, PCC staff sought to fulfil this aim, visiting a number of A crucial aim of the Commission is, therefore, to make its services well known and to empower potential complainants with practical information about their rights under the Code of Practice.

-groups and organisations, which included the following: Broadmoor and Ashworth hospitals, MIND, Refugee Action, the Muslim Council of Britain, the Commission for Racial Equality, the transgender campaigning organisation Press for Change and Victim Support.
+In 2003, PCC staff sought to fulfil this aim, visiting a number of groups and organisations, which included the following: Broadmoor and Ashworth hospitals, MIND, Refugee Action, the Muslim Council of Britain, the Commission for Racial Equality, the transgender campaigning organisation Press for Change and Victim Support.